4 Popular Handoff Communication Tools for Nurses

 2. ISBAR (Identify, Situation, Background, Assessment, Recommendation)

-“This is Nurse Jane from the ICU, calling about Mr. Smith, a 65-year-old male patient.” - Situation:
+- Identify: "This is Nurse Jane from the ICU, calling about Mr. Smith, a 65-year-old male patient."

-“Mr. Smith is experiencing increased shortness of breath.
-He was stable earlier today, but now he appears distressed and agitated.” - Background:
+- Situation: "Mr. Smith is experiencing increased shortness of breath.
+He was stable earlier today, but now he appears distressed and agitated."

-“He has a history of Chronic Obstructive Pulmonary Disease (COPD) and was admitted three days ago for an exacerbation.
-His medication includes bronchodilators and corticosteroids.
-He has previously required supplemental oxygen during the night.” - Assessment:
+- Background: "He has a history of COPD and was admitted three days ago for an exacerbation.
+His medication includes bronchodilators and corticosteroids."

-“His current oxygen saturation is at 85% on 2 liters of oxygen.
-He has a respiratory rate of 28 breaths per minute, and his lungs exhibit wheezing upon auscultation.” - Recommendation:
+- Assessment: "His current oxygen saturation is at 85% on 2 liters of oxygen.
+He has a respiratory rate of 28 breaths per minute, and his lungs exhibit wheezing upon auscultation."

-“I recommend that you increase his oxygen to 4 liters and consider administering a bronchodilator.
-Please monitor his vital signs closely and reassess his condition in one hour.
-I will be available for any questions or further updates.”
+- Recommendation: "I recommend that you increase his oxygen to 4 liters and consider administering a bronchodilator.
+Please monitor his vital signs closely and reassess in one hour."

 3. Checklists

-- Comprehensiveness: By listing key items, checklists help ensure that no critical details are missed during communication.
+- Comprehensiveness — By listing key items, checklists help ensure that no critical details are missed.

-- Patient Name and ID: Confirming the patient’s identity helps prevent mix-ups and ensures the right information is being shared.
+- Patient Name and ID — Confirming the patient's identity helps prevent mix-ups.

-- Vital Signs: Documenting the latest vital signs (e.g., blood pressure, heart rate, temperature) provides important context regarding the patient’s current condition.
+- Vital Signs — Documenting the latest blood pressure, heart rate, and temperature.

-- Upcoming Tests or Procedures: Highlighting scheduled tests or procedures ensures the receiving nurse knows what to expect and can prepare accordingly.
+- Upcoming Tests or Procedures — Highlighting scheduled tests so the receiving nurse can prepare.

-- Allergies: Listing any known allergies helps prevent adverse reactions during treatment.
+- Allergies — Listing known allergies to prevent adverse reactions.

-- Family Preferences and Involvement: Noting any relevant family dynamics or preferences can guide care decisions and improve patient satisfaction.
+- Family Preferences and Involvement — Noting relevant family dynamics or preferences.

 4. Digital Handoff Tools